 Follow the link below to view the WVGES Oil & Gas interactive map, which displays oil and gas wells and permits throughout West Virginia.
 Various map “layers” are available based on resolution.

-For more information about trainings or the program, contact Lauren Greco, the Monitoring Coordinator, by phone at 304-329-3621 or by e-mail at Lauren@cheat.org.
+For more information about trainings or the program, contact Ellie Bell, the Monitoring Coordinator, by phone at 304-329-3621 or by e-mail at Ellie@cheat.org.